 Ahmedabad University is a private research university established in 2009 which offers broad-based and intensive undergraduate programmes along with strong research-oriented graduate programmes.
-We currently have four Schools -- Amrut Mody School of Management, School of Arts and Sciences, School of Engineering and Applied Science, and Bagchi School of Public Health.
+We currently have four Schools -- Amrut Mody School of Management, Bagchi School of Public Health, School of Arts and Sciences, and School of Engineering and Applied Science.
 We offer Bachelors, Masters and PhD degrees in Business Administration, Commerce, Arts, Sciences, Public Health, and Technology.

 Ahmedabad University has launched a Summer Internship Programme to bring highly qualified and motivated students from other Universities and institutions to work on research projects over the summer with the faculty of the University.